 product development strategies.
 Job profiles in interaction design include

 will cover (for instance, but are not reduced to):

 • Networking Technologies (MQTT, PubNuB)

 • Speculative Design

 Formal prerequisitesThe course builds upon knowledge from the courses of the 1st semester of the KDDIT programme and students should have completed those courses or obtained similar knowledge elsewhere.

 This course is part 1 of the Designing Interactions specialization.

 After the course, the student should be able to:

 - Identify and apply theories, methods, and tools for analysing interactive qualities of digital products and applications.

-- Design and program interactive web and mobile concepts.
+- Design and program interactive prototypes.